jelledruyts/AuthProxy/README.md

 Configuration could be provided as environment variables, configuration files, an external configuration API endpoint (which is called at startup), ...

+## Security

+Communication between the proxy and the backend app should be secured.

+- Outbound security (proxy to app)
+  - Options:
+    - Client Certificate
+- Inbound security (app to proxy)
+  - The proxy's API should be opt-in enabled i.e. only expose the API if required by the API
+  - Options:
+    - None (discouraged, only if sufficient transport-level security can be enforced such as network ACLs)
+    - Basic authentication
+    - Fixed API key
+    - Client Certificate
+    - Authentication token: a round-tripped opaque token which the proxy sends on each outbound call to the app as an HTTP header (which can rotate each call or be cryptographically secured); the app simply forwards that on the call to the API to prove its identity; possibly this token also contains the unique user ID as known in proxy so it doesn't need additional parameters to identify the user

 ## Dynamic Actions

 Some decisions aren't static or configuration-driven, for example to trigger authentication or MFA based on business logic.
 The app can then instruct the proxy to perform certain functionality, for example by returning well-defined HTTP headers to trigger an authentication challenge: